os-js/manual.os-js.org/src/v3/tutorial/iframe/README.md

 ## Creation

-To generate a new package using the example via CLI run `npm run make:iframe-application`.
+To create a new application package, run the following command inside your OS.js installation: `npm run make:iframe-application`.

-> The created package will have a basic Babel and Webpack setup based on [official example](https://github.com/os-js/osjs-example-iframe-application).
+> The created application will be placed in `src/packages` (by default) and is based on the [official example](https://github.com/os-js/osjs-example-iframe-application).

 <!-- -->